 better character classes for B-X D&D

 I'm adopting the Dungeons and Dragons game "Labyrinth Lord" to suit my tastes, and it's been great fun.
 I'm rewriting it myself to a) clean up the language and a few of the nonsensical rules and b) make a game with a new flavor.
 While I leave most of the rules alone, I've drastically changed two races, modified a third, and added a fourth.
 Oh, and over-hauled the system of character attributes.
+I didn't set out to eliminate Charisma and Wisdom, but that's where it went.

 Don't fix what ain't-